surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Create SQL Query in SQL Runner

-To create a SQL query from scratch click on SQL Runner section after Loging in
+1. To create a SQL query from scratch click on SQL Runner section after Logging into BiPlus homepage.
+2. Type your SQL command in SQL query area.

+**3.**  Now **Run** the query.

+**4.** The data is retrieved below the query area as shown in the image.
+SQL runner will load up-to limit 5000 records only.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjE0ODg2NjEsLTEzMjkyNTA3NzAsMT
+eyJoaXN0b3J5IjpbLTEyNjA3NDMwMTEsLTEzMjkyNTA3NzAsMT
 cyNDU5NjU4LDU4MzQzOTY1MiwxMDc0MjczNTU0LC0yMDcyODk0
 Njc0LC0zOTkxMzIyOTcsLTg2MDY4NDgzNywtMjAyMDgzMDMwOS
 wtMTUwNDMyMjQ2OSwxNTMyNjc3NjMwLDE0MjUxNzU1MDQsLTE1